pboettch/json-schema-validator/README.md

 # New in version 2

-Although significant changes have been coorporate to the 2 version (a complete rewrite) the API is compatible with the 1.0.0 release.
+Although significant changes have been done for the 2nd version (a complete rewrite) the API is compatible with the 1.0.0 release.
 Except for the namespace which is now `nlohmann::json_schema.